gmrandazzo/libscientific/paper.md

 Furthermore, the NIPALS algorithm conducts iterative computations of components and latent variables, leading to more efficient use of memory resources than alternative methods found in scikit-learn.
 Notably, it demonstrates superior computational efficiency, especially when researchers seek to analyze only a select few of the foremost principal components or latent variables.
 In summary, libscientific aims to provide a sophisticated solution for multivariate analysis, leveraging the NIPALS algorithm's strengths to surmount issues related to missing and noisy data, optimize component calculations, and enhance computational efficiency in scenarios where the analysis focuses on a limited number of critical principal components or latent variables.

-# Multivariate analyisis algorithms specs
+# Multivariate analysis algorithms specs

 Principal component analysis (PCA) is one of the most commonly used methods for multivariate analysis.
 PCA is an unsupervised method that compresses data into low-dimensional representations that capture the dominant variation in the data. libscientific provides a robust implementation of PCA using the NIPALS algorithm described in Geladi paper [@Geladi86]. libscientific implementation can handle data sets with many variables, few instances, and missing values.